English Theatre in times of Covid-19 (Updated 13 January 2021)

 Because of the Corona crisis, we had to cancel our summer projects, Caryl Churchill’s short plays Escaped Alone and Here We Go.
 Likewise, we had to cancel the two Pinter Shorts Monologue and Night, which would have been staged during this year’s CDE conference in Augsburg.

 If you would like to learn more about our plans, keep an eye on this website for updates, or mail us at email@example.com

 AnglistenTheater production of Amanda Whittington's Thrill of Love featured in Nick Hern Books new blog post

-Nick Hern Books have just published a new blog post about their Most-Performed Plays of 2019.
-Amanda Whittington’s play The Thrill of Love made the Top 10 and, because they liked our pictures so much, they featured a photo from the AnglistenTheater production!
+In 2020, Nick Hern Books published a blog post about their Most-Performed Plays of 2019.
+Amanda Whittington’s play The Thrill of Love made the Top 10 and, because Nick Hern liked our pictures so much, they featured a photo from the AnglistenTheater production!
 Take a look at the blog post here.

 A new AnglistenTheater Icon